Skip to content

 Analyze Your Portfolio

-You'll receive suggestions if you're taking too much risk (or too little) with your investments so you can make changes to achieve similar levels of performance with an adjusted level of risk.
+You'll receive suggestions if you're taking too much risk (or too little) with your individual stocks, bonds, mutual funds, portfolio of ETFs, or other investment assets so you can make changes to achieve similar performance levels with an adjusted level of risk.

-With the Fee Analyzer, you can quickly evaluate your holdings and determine how expense ratios and hidden fees may be impacting your mutual fund, investing and retirement accounts.
+With the Fee Analyzer, you can quickly evaluate your mutual, index, exchange-traded funds, and other holdings to determine how expense ratios and hidden fees may be impacting your investment and retirement accounts.

-Since these fees can add up over time, they may dramatically reduce your life savings.
+Empower's fees can add up over time, and they may dramatically reduce your life savings.

 Calculate and Plan for Retirement

-After inputting some basic information such as your current age and anticipated retirement age, as well as your spouses if applicable, the tool can help you assess your retirement readiness using the financial information from your linked accounts.
+After inputting some basic information, such as your current age and anticipated retirement age, and your spouse's, if applicable, the tool helps you assess your retirement readiness using the financial information from your linked accounts.

-It also allows you to see how large future expenses – children, housing, college, weddings, etc. – could impact your retirement saving plan.
+It also lets you see how significant future expenses – children, housing, college, weddings, etc. – could impact your retirement savings plan.

 On the flip side, it also allows you to see how additional sources of income – social security, rental income, pensions, inheritances, etc. – may affect your retirement.